The Berkeley High eTree is an announcement email list providing information about Berkeley High School to the greater BHS community.

 To subscribe, send an e-mail message to firstname.lastname@example.org with “subscribe” as the first and only word in the subject line.

-You can also view the eTree archives.
+You can also view the eTree archives and eTree Rules for Posting.

 BHS E-TREE Frequently Asked Questions (FAQ)